epistoteles/UserStudy/README.md

 And watch the results show up in this document (_Responses_): https://docs.google.com/spreadsheets/d/1S7YBK5AqAE9GPHdZEto9WTPGOyLHSBP5EgDTejlG8dU/edit?usp=sharing

+Besides the answers themselves the app currently logs a unique session ID per connection, a timestamp, and how long it took the user to respond.

 ## How to use

 1. Fork this repository (the fork has to be public).